yampilop/RHOSPVirtLab/roles/RHOSP-undercloud/README.md

 DisableTelemetry: **True** | False
   This variable allows to disable telemetry.
 Set to False if you want to use Telemetry parameter.

-Telemetry: **False** | { MetricsConnectorHost: default-interconnect-5671-service-telemetry.apps.ocp-sno-for-stf.redhat.local, Cloud: cloud1 }
+Telemetry: **False** | { MetricsConnectorHost: default-interconnect-5671-service-telemetry.apps.ocp-sno-for-stf.redhat.local, MetricsConnectorIPAddress: 10.8.223.249, Cloud: cloud1 }
   Variable used to define telemetry parameters.

 DCNLeafs: